 So Canonical sought to solve the problem with distributing applications on Linux due to the very many and different Linux distributions around and each with their own packaging formats.
 So Canonical introduced Snaps.
 Whew, that would be great.
-But the again, Canonical isn’t the only ones hoping to crack this problem on Linux.
-In fact, there are two other frameworks that are seeking to be the one stop app framework for distributing application on Linux.
-There is Flatpak and the AppImage.
+But again, Canonical isn’t the only ones hoping to crack this problem on Linux.
+In fact, there are two other frameworks that are seeking to be the one-stop app framework for distributing an application on Linux.
+There are Flatpak and AppImage.
 So today we take a look at Flatpak and what it means to Linux.

 What Is Flatpak?

 Flatpak (previously known as xdg-app) is an app distribution framework that aims to enable users to install and run the same desktop application on multiple Linux distributions and their different versions.
 So according to the developers –

 Flatpak is the new framework for desktop applications on Linux – Distributing applications on Linux is a pain: different distributions in multiple versions, each with their own versions of libraries and packaging formats.
 Flatpak is here to change all that.
 It allows the same app to be installed on different Linux distributions, including different versions.
 And it has been designed from the ground up with security in mind, so that apps are isolated from each other and from the host system.

 Flatpak is the brainchild of Alexander Larsson, Principal Software Engineer at Red Hat.

 Flatpak employs 3 main features to enable it to function.

 - The first feature is the runtime.
 So the idea is that, whatever Linux distribution will come with a shared runtime that which contains all the dependencies required by the apps.
 So your Flatpak apps will run on your OS so far as you have the Flatpak runtime available.